rust-lang/reference/src/macros-by-example.md

 The *`macro_use` [attribute][attributes]* has two purposes.
 It may be used on modules to extend the scope of macros defined within them, and it may be used on [`extern crate`][items.extern-crate] to import macros from another crate.

 r[macro.decl.scope.macro_use.syntax]
-When used on a module, the `macro_use` attribute uses the [MetaWord] syntax and thus does not take any inputs.
+When used on a module, the `macro_use` attribute uses the [MetaWord] syntax.

-When used on an `extern crate`, it uses either the [MetaWord] or [MetaListIdents] syntax.
+When used on an `extern crate`, it uses either the [MetaWord] or [MetaListIdents] syntax (described in [macro.decl.scope.macro_use.prelude]).

 r[macro.decl.scope.macro_use.allowed-positions]
 The `macro_use` attribute may be applied to modules or `extern crate`.

 > [!NOTE]
-> `rustc` currently warns in other positions, but this may be rejected in the future.
+> `rustc` ignores use in other positions but lints against it.
+This may become an error in the future.

 r[macro.decl.scope.macro_use.extern-crate-self]
 The `macro_use` attribute may not be used on [`extern crate self`].

 r[macro.decl.scope.macro_use.duplicates]
-Duplicate instances of `macro_use` that are in the [MetaWord] syntax have no effect if there is already a `macro_use` with the [MetaWord] syntax.
+The `macro_use` attribute may be used any number of times on a form.

 Multiple instances of `macro_use` that are in the [MetaListIdents] syntax may be specified.
 The union of all specified macros to import will be imported.